bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

               AS or RS at any point prior to its expiration.

 key
-: The key that the token is bound to, REQUIRED
+: REQUIRED.
+The key that the token is bound to.
+If the boolean value `true` is used,
-              if the token is sender-constrained.
-If the boolean value `true` is used, the token is bound to the [key used by the RC](#request-key) in its request for access.
+              the token is bound to the [key used by the RC](#request-key) in its request for access.
+If the boolean value `false` is used, the token is a bearer token with no key bound to it.
               Otherwise, the key MUST be an object or string in a format described in {{request-key}}, describing a public key to which the RC can use the associated private key.
+The RC MUST be able to dereference or process the key information in order to be able to sign the request.

 The following non-normative example shows a single bearer token with a management URL that has access to three described resources.